trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

 The sample code also indexes the data in Elasticsearch.
 You can perform the following actions.

 - Verify that the Trend Vision One indices exist (Management > Elasticsearch > Index Management).
-    Note: You can replace the prefix "tmv1_" with another lowercase string.
     - tmv1\_workbench
     - tmv1\_observed\_techniques
     - tmv1\_detection
     - tmv1\_audit\_logs

+    You can replace the prefix `tmv1_` with another lowercase string.

 - Check the following data fields:
     - All indices: The time field is "esBaseDateTime".
     - "workbench" index: A new field called "impactScope.\<type name\>" exists.
 This is renamed from "impactScope.entityValue" to the "\<type name\>" specified by the "entityType" field.
     - "workbench" index: A new field called "indicators.\<type name\>" exists.
 This is renamed from "indicators.value" to the "\<type name\>" specified by the "type" field combined with the the type name of the value.
     - "workbench" index: A new field called "severity" exists.
 This is renamed to "severityString".
     - "observed techniques" index: A new field called "filters.highlightedObjects.\<type name\>" exists.
-This is renamed from "filters.highlightedObjects.value" to the "\<type name\>" specified by the "type" field; And, the value of a "text" field is stringized when it is not string.
+This is renamed from "filters.highlightedObjects.value" to the "\<type name\>" specified by the "type" field.

+      The value of a "text" field is converted to string when necessary.

-    - "observed techniques" index: A new field called "detail.proto" as string exists.
-This is renamed to "detail.protoString".
+   - "observed techniques" index: A new field called "detail" exists.
+This is renamed to the "\<source name\>" specified by the "source" field.